Michael Lewis: Reception

 In a review of Moneyball, Dan Ackman of Forbes said that Lewis had a special talent: "He can walk into an area already mined by hundreds of writers and find gems there all along but somehow missed by his predecessors".
 A New York Times piece said that "no one writes with more narrative panache about money and finance than Mr. Lewis", praising his ability to use his subject's stories to show the problems with the systems around them.

-Critics from outside the financial industry have criticized Lewis for what they consider inaccuracies in his writing.
+Critics from outside the financial industry have criticized Lewis for inaccuracies in his writing.
 In a 2011 column in The Atlantic, American journalist and sports author Allen Barra took issue with Lewis's characterization of Major League Baseball in Moneyball, writing, "From a historical standpoint, Lewis is, well, way off base.
 By the end of the 20th century baseball had achieved a greater level of competitive balance than at any time in the game's history...
 Moneyball doesn't just get the state of present-day baseball wrong; it also misrepresents the history of the sport."

 Lewis's Flash Boys: A Wall Street Revolt ignited a new round of controversy surrounding high-frequency trading.
 At a House Financial Services Committee hearing in April 2014, Mary Jo White, a former Wall Street insider (as a Debevoise & Plimpton lawyer primarily for Wall Street financial firms) who later served as the U.S. Securities and Exchange Commission (SEC) Chair, denied the book's premise, saying, "The markets are not rigged".
 In June 2014, White announced that the SEC would undergo a new round of regulatory review in response to concerns about dark pools and market structure.

 Book critics widely praised Lewis's The Undoing Project, with Glenn C. Altschuler writing in the Pittsburgh Post-Gazette that it "may well be his best book".

 His 2023 book Going Infinite, an intimate account of Sam Bankman-Fried and his firm FTX, was written while FTX was collapsing and published the day Bankman-Fried's trial on charges of fraud and money laundering began.
 Lewis was criticized for giving Bankman-Fried's explanations for FTX's losses excessive deference, with journalist Michael Hiltzik calling the Bankman-Fried hype a "torrent of nonsense".
 The New York Times wrote of Lewis's extensive access to Bankman-Fried that he had "a front-row seat—from which he could apparently see nothing."
 Others praised Lewis's storytelling, with The New Yorker calling the book "stupefyingly pleasurable" to read and filling "many gaps" in the story, ultimately predicting that the book "may one day be regarded as either the pinnacle or the nadir of his career".